-In [12] seven brokers are analyzed from a security point of view by performing a DoS attack and information gathering techniques on the broker.
-The the vulnerability of each one is compared and in order to find out the least vulnerable broker that can be used for secure communication between IoT devices.
-The broker tested are Mosca, HBMQTT, VerneMQ, Apache ActiveMQ, HiveMQ, RabbitMQ and Eclipse Mosquitto.
+In [10] seven brokers are analyzed from a security point of view by performing a DOS attack and information gathering techniques on the broker, and comparing the vulnerability of each one.

-In [13] the performances of wired and wireless networks using the broker mosquitto are analyzed.
-The system environment is a wired/wireless net with a publisher client, a broker server and a subscriber client.
-The performance is measured as the end-to-end delays and as the message loss as a function of the three levels of QoS and the size of the payload (up to 16 Kb).
+In [11] the performances of wired and wireless networks using the broker mosquitto are analyzed by measuring the end-to-end delays and message loss as a function of the QoS and the size of the payload.

-In [18] the performances of six brokers (mosquitto, active-MQ, hivemq, bevywise, verneMQ, and emqx) are evaluated in terms of message processing rates and under different stress conditions.
-The tests are designed to analyze their message handling capability, the robustness of implementation, and efficient resource use potential by sending a high volume of short messages (low payload) with a limited set of publishers and subscribers.
-The performances are quantified in terms of [18, s.
-2.4]
+In [16] the performances of six brokers (mosquitto, active-MQ, hivemq, bevywise, verneMQ, and emqx) are evaluated in terms of message processing rates.
+The performances are quantified in terms of latency, scalability and availability (see definitions in [16, s.
+2.4]).